JoinCODED/EP-Dart/02_Dart_Basics/06_Some_String_methods.md

    String myCountry = 'I live in Kuwait';
 ```

-The method is `.replaceAll()`, but this time, this method needs two arguments, the string you wanna replace and the replacement, and we separate arguments like i did in this sentence, i used a lot of commas.
+The method is `.replaceAll()`, but this time, this method needs two arguments, the string you wanna replace and the replacement, and we separate arguments like i did in this sentence, i used a lot of commas `,`.

 ```dart
 void main() {